-- J6.9 The waste objectives for the operational phase should aim to reduce, re-use, recycle and recover waste as much as possible before considering disposal.
-An efficient waste management system needs to consider the whole process of waste management including storage, collection, waste transport, treatment and disposal. - J6.10 To mitigate the impact of the operational waste generation the following steps can be taken: - i Provision of adequate internal storage space and containers for office units; - ii Residual and recyclable office wastes to be stored and collected separately via provision of clearly marked and/or colour-coded bins aligned with the local authority's guidance and infrastructure; - iii Provision of recycling facilities within the proposed development (i.e. card compactors, woodchippers/pelletizers, etc.); - iv Development of an Environmental Management Plan incorporating waste or a standalone Operational Waste Management Plan; - v Provision of education and awareness to end-users on recycling and waste reduction.
+- M6.9 The end users of the proposed development are not yet known.
+However, in order to ensure that the operational development meets the waste objective of aiming to reduce, re-use, recycle and recover waste as much as possible before considering disposal, it will be necessary for an Operational Waste Management Plan (OWMP) to be prepared and approved by the Council for each phase of the proposed development. - M6.10 This OWMP should consider the whole process of waste management including storage, collection, waste transport, treatment and disposal and include the following mitigation: - 1.
+Provision of adequate internal storage space and containers for office units; - 2.
+Residual and recyclable office wastes to be stored and collected separately via provision of clearly marked and/or colour-coded bins aligned with the local authority's guidance and infrastructure; - 3.
+Provision of recycling facilities within the proposed development (i.e. card compactors, woodchippers/ pelletizers, etc.); and - 4.
+Provision of education and awareness to end-users on recycling and waste reduction. - M6.11 The OWMP should include recycling targets in line with The Tees Valley Joint Waste Management Strategy 2020-2035 (Ref 17), which states that the region has in place a 60% recycling target for MSW and C&I wastes by 2030.